pierrecagne/cs-2440-fall-2025-git-github/presentation.md

 - **GitHub is NOT Git!**
 - GitHub is a **web hosting service** for Git repositories
-- Just one of many options (GitLab, Bitbucket, Bitrise, self-hosted servers, etc.)
+- Just one of many options (GitLab, Bitbucket, self-hosted servers, etc.)
 - We use it as a convenient "central" meeting place

 ### What Does GitHub Add?

 - Web interface to browse repositories
+- **Issues** - track bugs and features
+- **Forks** - your personal copy of someone else's repo
 - **Pull Requests** - propose changes to someone else's repo
-- **Issues** - track bugs and features
-- **Forks** - your personal copy of someone else's repository
 - Access control and collaboration tools

-### Why Do We Use GitHub as "Central"?

-- Everyone can access it
-- One "source of truth" for the assignment
-- Easy submission via Pull Requests
-- Industry standard for open-source projects

-But remember: **Git works fine without GitHub!**
+- And much more: CI/CD, wikis, AI copilots, etc.

+### Important to know:
+GitHub is owned by Microsoft...
+They have commited (when they bought it) to keeping it open and free for public repositories, but be aware of the implications when using a proprietary service.

 ---